 - 1. Certified birth certificate & Social Security Card - 2.
 Proof of immunization - 3.
 Two current proofs of residency (a P.O.
-Box will not be accepted)

-Examples are: Utility bill-- water or electric homestead exemption application, rent or lease agreement, automobile registration (tag or title), guardianship decree by court order only, or other documentation approved by the school district.
-New students and students that make a bona fide move within the district must provide new residency documentation.
+Box will not be accepted) Examples are: Utility bill-- water or electric homestead exemption application, rent or lease agreement, automobile registration (tag or title), guardianship decree by court order only, or other documentation approved by the school district.
 All documentation provided cannot be older than 60 days.
 This is mandated by the Mississippi Department of Education and the State Auditor's Office.